A strengthened bound on the number of states required to characterize maximum parsimony distance: A lower bound on the number of states

 \item Next we show that $d_{\mathrm{MP}}(T_1,T_2)\leq r$.
 In order to do so, let $\chi$ be a character with $|\ell(T_1,\chi)-\ell(T_2,\chi)|=d_{\mathrm{MP}}(T_1,T_2)$ and which is convex on one of the two trees and which, amongst all characters with these two properties, has a minimum number of states.
 As $T_1$ and $T_2$ only differ in their leaf labelling, we may assume by symmetry and without loss of generality that $\chi$ is convex on $T_1$, i.e., we may drop the absolute value and assume $\ell(T_2,\chi)-\ell(T_1,\chi)=d_{\mathrm{MP}}(T_1,T_2)$.
 As $\chi$ employs the minimum number of states, we can derive from Observation \ref{observation:split} that it does not contain any taxa that are assigned a unique state.
 In order to see this, assume the contrary, i.e., there is a state, say $A$, which is only assigned to one leaf, say $x$, by $\chi$.
 Let $B$ denote the state assigned to the cherry sibling, say $y$, of $x$ in $T_1$.
 Then the Fitch set of the parent $v$ of $x$ and $y$ will be $\Phi(v)=\{A,B\}$, which shows that $A$ and $B$ will be adjacent in $F_1$ regardless of the most parsimonious extension of $\chi$ we choose.
 Moreover, the pending edge leading to $x$ in $T_2$ induces a split separating all leaves in state $B$ from the single leaf $x$ in state $A$.
 This shows that states $A$ and $B$ meet the requirements of Observation \ref{observation:split}, so they form a good pair.
 This, however, contradicts the assumption that $\chi$ was chosen as an optimal character with the minimum number of states.
-Thus, $\chi$ must employ each state at least twice.
+Thus, $\chi$ must employ each state at least twice\footnote{That we can always assume the existence of an optimal convex character in which each state is employed at least twice, was originally proven for all pairs of input trees in \cite[Observation 6.1]{kelk2017complexity}.
+We have given details here to make the current proof more self-contained.}.